 While academic requirements vary across employers, candidates are required to have achieved at least four GCSEs at Grade C/4 or above (including English Literature and English Language).

 Chartered Legal Executive apprenticeships are perfect for those still weighing their options and deciding how they would like to proceed with their legal career, or for those seeking a career change later on in life.

 Watch our Q&A with a legal apprentice for advice on how to apply, information about the benefits and more!

 Apprentices study for either the two-year level six professional diploma in law and practice (if they have completed the level three professional diploma) or nine-15-month Graduate Fast-track Diploma (if they have studied a law degree or GDL).
 They are then known as Graduate Members of CILEx.

 As well as their academic studies, to qualify as a chartered legal executive apprentices are also required to complete practical work experience for three years.
 You can gain this either in a firm or in-house under the supervision of senior Chartered Legal Executives, solicitors or barristers.

 This stage involves various tasks and responsibilities such as drafting and reviewing legal documents, researching cases, attending meetings and advising clients.

 It is important to note that apprentices can complete two years of their work experience before, alongside or after their studies, as long as these are consecutive.
 However, the final year must be completed after achieving their academic qualifications.

-As a CILEx student, you can expect to earn roughly between £15,000 and £28,000.
+As a CILEx student, you can expect to earn between £15,000 and £28,000.
 This can rise up to £38,000 upon qualification and £55,000 after three years of work experience.
-Senior chartered legal executives with extensive experience can easily earn in excess of this figure.
+Senior Chartered Legal Executives with extensive experience can easily earn in excess of this figure.